davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 - `@UseGemFireProperties`

 None of these annotations are necessary and none are auto-configured by SBDG.
 They are at your disposal when and if you need them.
 This also means that none of these annotations are in conflict with any SBDG auto-configuration.

 #### Summary

 In conclusion, you need to understand where SDG ends and SBDG begins.
 It all begins with the auto-configuration provided by SBDG.

 If a feature or function is not covered by SBDG’s auto-configuration, you are responsible for enabling and configuring the feature appropriately, as needed by your application (for example, `@EnableRedisServer`).

 In other cases, you might also want to explicitly declare a complimentary annotation (such as `@EnableEntityDefinedRegions`) for convenience, since SBDG provides no convention or opinion.

-In all remaining cases, it boils down to understanding how {apache-geode-name} works under the hood.
+In all remaining cases, it boils down to understanding how VMware GemFire works under the hood.
 While we go to great lengths to shield you from as many details as possible, it is not feasible or practical to address all matters, such as cache creation and security.

 ### Configuration Metadata Reference

-The following reference sections cover documented and well-known properties recognized and processed by Spring Data for {apache-geode-name} (SDG) and Spring Session for {apache-geode-name}
+The following reference sections cover documented and well-known properties recognized and processed by Spring Data for VMware GemFire (SDG) and Spring Session for VMware GemFire (SSDG).
-(SSDG).

-These properties may be used in Spring Boot `application.properties` or as JVM System properties, to configure different aspects of or enable individual features of {apache-geode-name} in a Spring application.
-When combined with the power of Spring Boot, they give you the ability to quickly create an application that uses {apache-geode-name}.
+These properties may be used in Spring Boot `application.properties` or as JVM System properties, to configure different aspects of or enable individual features of VMware GemFire in a Spring application.
+When combined with the power of Spring Boot, they give you the ability to quickly create an application that uses VMware GemFire.

 #### Spring Data Based Properties

 The following properties all have a `spring.data.gemfire.*` prefix.
 For example, to set the cache `copy-on-read` property, use `spring.data.gemfire.cache.copy-on-read` in Spring Boot `application.properties`.

 <table class="tableblock frame-all grid-all" style="width: 90%;">
 <caption>Table 1. <code>spring.data.gemfire.*</code>